Makpar-Innovation-Laboratory/react-template-test/frontend/README.md

 <mat-icon svgIcon="facebook"><mat-icon>
 ```

+This icon is added during the **Angular** application initialization in */frontend/src/app/app.module.ts*.

 **NOTE**: the icon file path is relative to the */frontend/src/app/* directory, since the **MatIconRegistry** is modified in the **AppComponent** initialization, when the **Angular** application bootstraps on the client browser for the first time.

 ## Generate Docs